 The short answer is that cost depends on the terms and process of your divorce, and can vary from a few hundred dollars to tens of thousands of dollars.

-The stress of divorce is a difficult one to bare.
-Don’t go it alone – contact our Westchester County divorce attorneys today by calling (914) 873-4410.
+The stress of divorce is a difficult one to bear.
+Don’t go it alone – contact our Westchester County divorce attorneys today, either online by calling (914) 873-4410.

 The main factors that affect the cost of divorce include: